tonethar/IGME-230-GDD-Spring-2018/notes/php-4.md

 ## VI. <a id="section6">Test your form

 - Try your form with and without various values like email or message - what happens?
-- Type in a wrong answer for the 2+2 question to see what happens?
+- Type in a wrong answer for the 2+2 question - what happens?
-- Type &lt;script> and other HTML tags into the form like this - what happens?
+- Type &lt;script> and other HTML tags into the form like below - what happens?

 `<>Hi!</b><script>alert("XSS!");</script>`